Skip to main content

 2025-26 policies & regulations

-Student Harassment, Sexual Misconduct and Violence Policy and Procedure
+Student Harassment, Sexual Misconduct and Violence Procedure

 The Student Code of Conduct and Disciplinary Regulations define the behaviour expected of students whilst studying with the University and outlines the procedure for the management of misconduct.